Muzafar-Ali/QuicklyEat-Food-Delivery-App--MERN/README.md

 - **Rate Limiting:
 Implemented rate limiting during user login and signup to prevent brute-force attacks and ensure stability.
 This helps protect user accounts and reduce server load during high traffic times.

+- **Data Validation with Zod:
+Integrated Zod for comprehensive data validation, ensuring that all incoming request body data is properly validated for type safety and integrity.

 - **Protected Routes:
 Several app routes are protected, ensuring only authorized users can access them.
 The following routes require authentication:
 /profile: View and edit user profile information.